 Less than a year later we had 10,000 subscribers and for the last few years we have floated around 19,000 subscribers from all round the world.

-It's been a huge pleasure editing Discworld Monthly for the last eighteen years.
-I've had many adventures such as being an extra in The Colour of Magic and visiting various parties and shows, and met many wonderful people over the years and hope that it will continue for as long as people have interest in it.
+It's been a huge pleasure editing Discworld Monthly since 1996.
+I've had many adventures such as being an extra in The Colour of Magic and visiting various parties and shows, and met many wonderful people over the years (including my fiancee Rachel) and plan to continue the newsletter for as long as people have interest in it.